-Figure 1 illustrates the RSerPool architecture [1], [3], [11] which consists of three types of components: servers of a pool are called pool elements (PE), a client is denoted as pool user (PU).
-The handlespace - which is the set of all pools - is managed by redundant pool registrars (PR).
+The three component types of the RSerPool architecture are depicted in figure 1: servers of a pool are called pool elements (PE), a client is denoted as pool user (PU).
+The handlespace - which is the set of all pools - is managed by redundant pool registrars (PR) (shortly denoted as registrars).
 Within the handlespace, each pool is identified by a unique pool handle (PH).